adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/container/v1/container/README.md

 ## Features

-* Configurable HTML id
-* Configurable layout type
+* Configurable layout type.
-* Configurable background image and color
+* Configurable background image and background color:
-* Custom-defined color swatches for background color.
-* Background images and colors can be disabled through content policies.
+    * Background images and colors can be enabled through policy configuration.
+    * Color swatches for background color can be defined through policy configuration.
-* Background color can be restricted to predefined swatches through content policies.
+    * Background color can be restricted to only allow swatches through policy configuration.
+* Configurable HTML ID attribute.
 * Allowed components can be configured through policy configuration.
+* Style System support.

 ### Use Object
 The Container component uses the `com.adobe.cq.wcm.core.components.models.LayoutContainer` Sling model as its Use-object.